 - Ability to unblock numerous applications and bypass numerous internet restrictions (i.e. unblock You-Tube, Facebook, Twitter at work or school where the “IT administrator” has restricted your access to these and similar sites).

 - Protect privacy for minimal worry about your personal information being exposed or compromised when you make purchases or surf on the web.

 - Deliver a higher level of security on internet since a private proxy provides a unique internet address.

 - Public Proxy: many people can be using public proxies at the same time, overloading their bandwidth and leaving you with a frustratingly slow internet experience.
 In other words, slow access is generally associated with free proxies because many (many) users are typically using them at any given time.

-- Private Proxy: a dedicated proxy means you, and only you, are using the proxy server.
+- Private Proxy: a dedicated proxy is when access is allowed to dedicated proxy servers / VPS servers through your own username:password or IP authentication.
 The result is reliable higher speed than a public proxy can deliver.
 Private proxies protect and deliver privacy with virtually no risk of having your personal information being exposed.

 Differences in Security:

 - Public Proxy: Free and open proxy servers have been documented to be populated with hackers and spammers.
 Your personal or company information, including credit card information and financial data, is dangerously exposed.
 A public proxy can often infiltrate your computer and gain access to passwords, credit information or even hijack your browser to attack other sites.